 If you owe more than $50,000.00 to the IRS, the IRS will demand the filing of a financial statement, typically a Form 433A or Form 433F, Financial Statement.
 The IRS will review your ability to make payments to the IRS and will tell you the amount that it is willing to accept under an installment agreement.
 In that event, the IRS uses something called National Standards, a budget-based series of tables that determine the amount that the IRS thinks you should be paying for housing, food, clothing and transportation, etc. If the amount you pay on a monthly basis for any of these categories exceeds the amount the IRS thinks you should be paying based upon National Standards, the IRS disallows the difference and expects you to pay those funds to the IRS even though that money is not in your pocket.
 Worse yet, the IRS disallows unsecured payments such as credit cards even though you are still obligated to make those payments.

 Taxpayer Owes $125,000In this case study, our taxpayer owed approximately $125,000.00 to the IRS.
 We prepared a Form 433A, Financial Statement, and negotiated an installment agreement with the IRS in an amount the taxpayer could afford.
-The taxpayer ultimately paid the liability in full under the installment agreement and no longer has any IRS problems.
+The taxpayer ultimately paid up unpaid taxes in full under the installment agreement and no longer has any IRS problems.
 Case Study

 If Your Business Owes $25,000.00 Or Less

 If your business owes less than $25,000.00 in payroll taxes (federal Form 941 or Form 944), the IRS can grant an in-business Trust Fund Express installment agreement.
-However, the liability must be paid in full within 24 months.
+However, the unpaid taxes must be paid in full within 24 months.

 If Your Business Owes More Than $25,000.00